harshvardhan1448/Safar_Sarthi/README.md

 - 📊 **Expense tracking** and budget optimization tools.

 ## 🤝 Contributing
-We welcome contributions to enhance TripTailor!
+We welcome contributions to enhance Safar_Sarthi!
 To contribute:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Submit a Pull Request.

-## 📬 Contact
-For any queries or collaborations, reach out via email at **aatmajsalunke@yahoo.com** or open an issue on the GitHub repository.

----

-Start planning your perfect trip today with **TripTailor**! 🎒✈️🌍